ismailbangee/smart-contracts/README.md

 ## Solidity Smart Contracts

 This is the repository for solidity smart contract from different categories.
 In this repository you will find solidity smart contracts use cases.
-This repository help out community to think and implement smart contracts in sectors.
+This repository help out community to think and implement smart contracts in different sectors.

 ## Right Now we have these categories: